smartprocure/prom-utils/README.md

 ## rateLimit

 Limit the concurrency of promises.
 This can be used to control how many requests are made to a server, for example.
+Note: exceptions will be swallowed in order to prevent an UnhandledPromiseRejection from being thrown in the case where the promise rejects before the limit is reached.
+Therefore, you must handle exceptions on a per promise basis.
+Wrapping `rateLimit` method calls in a try/catch will not work.

 ```typescript
 // Limit concurrency to at most 3